tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * As you can see, we are going to add the `OpenSource` event below the `Copyright` event, but the order does not matter.

-* Now, as per the event description, we have to `emit` the event when a new Open Source work is created or in other words when the `openSourceWork` and `renounceCopyrightOwnership` functions are called.
+* Now, as per the event description, we have to `emit` the event when a new open source work is created, such as when the `openSourceWork` and `renounceCopyrightOwnership` functions are called.

-On the last line inside the body of the `OpenSource` function `emit` the Copyright event passing it the required parameters.
+On the last line inside the body of the `OpenSource` function, `emit` the copyright event, passing it the required parameters.

 ```Solidity
   function openSourceWork(string memory reference_uri) public {